-- In 2015, 54 children under 16 were killed and 1,964 were seriously injured on British roads: that’s more than five children seriously hurt or killed every day.
-The majority (80%) were on foot or bicycle at the time; [i]
+- In 2016, 69 children under 15 were killed and 2,033 were seriously injured on British roads: that’s more than five children seriously hurt or killed every day; [i]

 - The likelihood of a cyclist being killed per distance travelled in the UK is approximately two times that of the Netherlands, Denmark or Norway; [ii]

 - In 2016, including short walks, people walked an average of 198 miles, or around 4 miles per week, and a quarter (25%) of journeys and just 3% of miles travelled in Britain are now on foot;[iv]